 Urbat (she/her) studied photography and visual communication at the Academy of Fine Arts Nuremberg and media art at the Karlsruhe University of Design, after working as a freelance journalist and co-founder of an internet label.
 In 2020 she was nominated for C/O Talent Award and in 2019 for Plat(t)form at Fotomuseum Winterthur.
 She won the Bavarian Award for the Advancement of the Arts and her projects got multiple fundings through the federal government and other art institutions.

-Also from 2014 she co-hosted 404.earth - a podcast driven by artistic research, that negotiates the social and cultural implications of technological progress.
-In 2018, she was artist in residence at the Petrohradska Kolektiv in Prague.
+From 2014 she co-hosted 404.earth - a podcast driven by artistic research, that negotiates the social and cultural implications of technological progress.
+She was Artist in Residence at the Petrohradska Kolektiv in Prague.

 Urbat works behind and in front of the camera, performative and interdisciplinary, to create situations in which photography or the concrete act as the main narrative.
-These generated situations are safer spaces in which a new, possible future can render – in her artistic practice she stages or falsifies the present.
+These generated situations are spaces in which a quirky, yet sexy future can render.
 Formally, she makes use of contemporary aesthetics taken from subculture, pop and fashion.
-So to make it easier for the public to access these rooms.
-As a stylistic device, humor also plays a mediating role.
-Within her work she deals with sexuality and power, belonging, technology, politics and progress, whereby a queer-feminist attitude quickly becomes clear.
+As a stylistic device, humour plays a mediating role.